-Smokehouse: Cojito, the sibling to the Mojito, but with a little fruity flare.
-This sweet treat is created by properly mixing coconut rum, elderflower liqueur, fresh lime, mint, and soda water.
-Served in their signature mason jars and topped with floating mint this light and fresh drink is perfect for any summer day.
+Cojito: Mojito's prettier cousin.
+This sweet treat combines coconut rum, elderflower liqueur, fresh lime, mint, and soda water.
+Served in Smokehouse's signature mason jar and topped with floating mint, this light and refreshing cocktail is a warm summer day must.

-Revolving Door: Move over tradition and welcome the DeWolf of Thames Street.
-This signature cocktail is crafted with aged rum, coconut, orgeat syrup, mint, miso, and a bit of citrus.
-Served in a stainless steel glass this mojito-esque mystery will cool down this National Holiday from the first sip to the last.
+Move over mojito, the DeWolf of Thames Street is taking over.
+This signature cocktail is crafted with aged rum, coconut, mint, miso, and a bit of fresh citrus.
+Served in a stainless steel glass, this mojito-esque libations is sure to tickle your taste buds.